LARS-research/KnowDDI/readme.md

 # Overview

-Drug-drug interaction (DDI) prediction is a vital task in drug discovery.
-However, predicting DDI is hard as known DDI fact triplets are very rare.
-Here, we present KnowDDI to handle multi-typed DDI prediction by learning knowledge subgraphs from external knowledge graph.
-On a large, merged graph of DDI fact triplets and external knowledge graph which contains diverse organized information of biomedical entities, KnowDDI obtains generic node embeddings to encode the global topology.
-To leverage the relevant information to target drug pair, KnowDDI further extracts its directed drug pair-aware subgraph and refines its graph structure and node embeddings to be drug pair-aware.
-The resultant knowledge subgraph is more predictive of DDI types and can provide explaining paths to interpret the prediction results.
-Experimental results on benchmark datasets show that KnowDDI obtains better prediction performance, has better interpret ability, and suffers less from data sparsity than existing works.
-This repository contains the source code of KnowDDI.
+Background: Discovering potential drug-drug interactions (DDIs) is a long-standing challenge in clinical treatments and drug developments.
+Recently, deep learning techniques have been developed for DDI prediction.
+However, they generally require a huge number of samples, while known DDIs are rare.

+Methods: In this work, we present KnowDDI, a graph neural network-based method that addresses the above challenge.
+KnowDDI enhances drug representations by adaptively leveraging rich neighborhood information from large biomedical knowledge graphs.
+Then, it learns a knowledge subgraph for each drug-pair to interpret the predicted DDI, where each of the edges is associated with a connection strength indicating the importance of a known DDI or resembling strength between a drug-pair whose connection is unknown.
+Thus, the lack of DDIs is implicitly compensated by the enriched drug representations and propagated drug similarities.

+Results: Here we show the evaluation results of KnowDDI on two benchmark DDI datasets.
+Results show that KnowDDI obtains the state-of-the-art prediction performance with better interpretability.
+We also find that KnowDDI suffers less than existing works given a sparser knowledge graph.
+This indicates that the propagated drug similarities play a more important role in compensating for the lack of DDIs when the drug representations are less enriched.

+Conclusions: KnowDDI nicely combines the efficiency of deep learning techniques and the rich prior knowledge in biomedical knowledge graphs.
+As an original open-source tool, KnowDDI can help detect possible interactions in a broad range of relevant interaction prediction tasks, such as protein-protein interactions, drug-target interactions and diseasegene interactions, eventually promoting the development of biomedicine and healthcare.

 # Repo Contents

 - [data](./data): the pre-processed dataset of Drugbank and BioSNAP.
-- [paddle](./paddle): the paddle version code of KnowDDI.
 - [pytorch](./pytorch): the pytorch version code of KnowDDI.
 - [raw_data](./raw_data): the origin dataset of Drugbank and BioSNAP.